sickrov/sickrov.github.io/README.md

 ```

 ## Adding encryption to the ETCD
-So, by default all the secrets are in plain text unless you apply an encription layer:
+So, by default all the secrets are in plain text unless you apply an encryption layer:
-If the identity provider is empty of the default value = {} so the secrets are in plain text.
+If the identity provider is empty with the default value = {} so the secrets are in plain text.
 <https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/>

 #### Encryption types